codaxy/dashboards/README.md

 # Dashboards

 This application allows you to build personalized dashboards using drag &amp; drop.
 Dashboards consists out of widgets that are placed on the board.
-Widgets are simple to implement, so everyone can make the widgets they need.
+Widgets are simple to implement, so anyone can build a widget for his own dashboards.

 ### Technology Stack